 That is, biochemically we know that the burning of carbohydrates has an RER of 1.0 (1 molecule of O2 metabolized for each molecule of CO2).
 The burning of fat has an RER of 0.7.
 Protein is somewhere in the middle (about 0.86 or so depending on the protein source).

-The second is that habitual diet (and a diet high in both carbohydrates and fats, and I’m talking about a diet that is, by definition, in excess of maintenance calories) can be a cause of further problems such as impaired fat burning and a preferential usage of carbohydrates.
-Again, I’ll talk more about this in Part 2.
+The second is that the habitual diet can impact can be a cause of further problems such as impaired fat burning and a preferential burning of carbohydrates.

 Impaired Mitochondrial Function

-Now a question that always raises its ugly head here is what’s causing what.
-That is, does impaired mitochondrial function help to cause obesity, or does developing obesity cause the mitochondrial impairment?
+Now a question that always raises its ugly head here is what’s causing what?
+That is, does impaired mitochondrial function/etc. predispose some individuals to become obese?
+Or does obesity cause the mitochondria to become dysfunctional somehow?

 I would at least point people to the Biggest Loser Feedback for the improvements he saw in heart rate, blood pressure and blood glucose in a mere 14 days.
 He got essentially normalization in a miniscule period of time secondary to a massive increase in activity and equally massive weight loss.

 In the case of mitochondrial dysfunction/etc. this certainly seems to be the case where the “defect” improves with increased activity.
 But this is honestly old news.
 Regular aerobic exercise is known to improve mitochondrial number and function (and blood flow to muscle, for the record).
 It would be surprising if this didn’t improve with activity unless there were some massive pathophysiology present.

 Since this is getting long, I’ll wrap it up here and continue with some other physiological considerations for the obese beginner in Training the Obese Beginner: Part 2